The key to achieve the best results

 Have you found all the keys to unlock the potential for motivation in your organisation?
 If not, keep looking, as employee motivation is a key factor in relation to increasing turnover, efficiency, customer satisfaction, performance, quality and reducing absenteeism.
-Therefore, you should strive to find as many keys to motivation as possible in your organisation – and to succeed in this, leaders play a key role.
+In fact, studies show that employees who consider themselves highly motivated are up to four times more productive than employees who do not (Towers Watson Global Workforce Study, 2012).
+In other words, finding as many keys to motivation as possible in your organisation is a good idea – and to succeed in this, leaders play an essential role.

 For many years, most of our knowledge about leadership has primarily focused on extrinsic motivation and only to a small degree on intrinsic motivation.
-The concept of extrinsic motivation refers to performing an action or behaviour to obtain an external reward or result or to avoid punishment.
+The concept of extrinsic motivation refers to performing an action or behaviour that obtains an external reward or result.